patooworld/PWCloud/Debugging-an-Extension-with-VS-Code.md

 **Install Instructions**
 *To debug an extension in the SQL Ops Studio installed on your machine:*
--	Open Ops Studio and add “sqlops” to your path using the `Shell Command: Install 'sqlops' command in PATH` command
+-	Open Azure Data Studio and add azuredatastudio to your path using the `Shell Command: Install 'azuredatastudio' command in PATH` command
 -	Install the attached `SQL Operations Studio Debug` extension from https://marketplace.visualstudio.com/items?itemName=ms-mssql.sqlops-debug
 -	Open your extension in VS Code and add the following launch.json file
 -	Hit F5 to debug!
 Note that attach & test work too (just change the “type” to sqlopsExtensionHost and it’ll work)